daothingoclan/angular2-demo/README.md

 ## API

-    - Currently, We use our server to deploy API.
-You can see it on: src\modules\journal\_share\const\apiBaseUrl.ts
+    - Currently, we use our server to deploy API at http://aspit.orientsoftware.net.
+    - We can modify it at: src\modules\journal\_share\const\apiBaseUrl.ts

 ## License

-   © ASPIT, If You’re get any problems, please feel free to contact Team.
+   © ASPIT, If you’re get any problems, please feel free to contact Team :)